Pupil-Sparing Third Cranial Nerve Palsy

 Which doctor treats pupil-sparing third cranial nerve palsy?

-Pupil-Sparing Third Cranial Nerve Palsy is usually treated by specialists in general practitioner, pediatrician, emergency physician, endocrinologist.
+Pupil-Sparing Third Cranial Nerve Palsy is usually treated by specialists in general practitioner, neurologist, endocrinologist, ophthalmologist, pediatrician, critical care and intensive care specialist, neurosurgeon, emergency physician.